belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 ---

-# 6. Output - Light Sensor -> Motor
+# 6. Output - Motor
 ## Task:
 Extend the previous program so that the robot can follow the black line.
 For this, you need to insert the blocks for Forward (drive forward), Left (turn left), Right (turn right), and Stop (stop) from Servo:Lite into the correct places in your program.